Skip to main content

 The question of what happens when this data is shared with unknown third parties is therefore a question about your own bodily autonomy and privacy.
 Your apprehension is a sign of astute awareness in a digital ecosystem that was not built with your best interests at its core.

-My purpose is to translate the complex, often opaque world of digital into clear, actionable knowledge, empowering you to understand the systems at play and reclaim a sense of control over your own biological information.
+My purpose is to translate the complex, often opaque world of digital health data into clear, actionable knowledge, empowering you to understand the systems at play and reclaim a sense of control over your own biological information.

-The journey begins with understanding a fundamental distinction in how is treated.
+The journey begins with understanding a fundamental distinction in how health information is treated.
 The information you share with your physician or a hospital is designated as Protected Health Information (PHI) and is governed by the Health Insurance Portability and Accountability Act (HIPAA).

 This regulation creates a fortress around your clinical data, strictly limiting how it can be used or shared.
 Conversely, the data collected by most consumer wellness apps and wearable devices exists in a regulatory wilderness.
 It is classified as consumer health data, and it falls outside of HIPAA’s protective reach.